 Unit resources for physiotherapy students are available via the Moodle online learning system utilised by Federation University.
 Each unit has its own Moodle shell which will include announcements from lecturers, additional readings and study materials for downloading.
-You will have access to each unit that you are enrolled in.
-Upon completion of each unit, you will still maintain access to relevant Moodle shell.
-This is an important part of the learning experience, whereby the aim is to build on previously learned knowledge and skills.
+Students enrolled in a unit gain access to its Moodle shell and retain access to relevant materials even after the unit is completed.
+This ensures continuity in learning and supports the progressive building of knowledge and skills across the course.

-The Federation University Use of Learning and Teaching Technology Procedure can be viewed at https://policy.federation.edu.au/academic_governance/procedures/learning_and_teaching_technology/ch01.php
+The Federation University Use of Learning and Teaching Technology Procedure can be viewed at

+$\frac{https://policy.federation.edu.au/academic_governance/procedures/learning_and_teaching_tec}{hnology/ch01.php}$